Leviticus 19 – Many Various Laws

 And the LORD spoke to Moses, saying, “Speak to all the congregation of the children of Israel, and say to them: ‘You shall be holy, for I the LORD your God am holy.

 a.
 You shall be holy: The idea behind the word holy is “separate.”
 As it is applied to God, it describes God’s apartness.
-It means that God is different than man and from all other beings in the greatness and majesty of His attributes.
+It means that God is different than man and from all others, different in His being and different in the greatness and majesty of His attributes.
 He has a righteousness unlike any other; a justice unlike any other; a purity unlike any other – and love, grace, and mercy unlike any other.

 i.
-Being holy means being like God, separating ourselves unto Him and His truth – and naturally, separating ourselves from those things that are not like Him and not according to His truth.
+To be holy means to be more like God, our separation unto Him and His truth – and naturally, separating ourselves from those things that are not like Him and not according to His truth.

 2. (3) The law to respect parents.